YoussefSell/SMS.Net/src/SmsDeliveryChannels/SMS.Net.RavenSMS/SMS.Net.RavenSMS/README.md

 RavenSMS is built on top of ASP.NET Core 6, so keep that in mind if your project is not compatible with dotnet 6, it not going to work.

+### 1. configure RavenSMS server:

-so let's start with configuring our RavenSMS server, to get started first install in your ASP core project.
+so let's start with configuring our RavenSMS server, to get started first install in your ASP core project the RavenSMS package.

 - **[SMS.Net.Channel.RavenSMS](https://www.nuget.org/packages/SMS.Net.Channel.RavenSMS/):** `Install-Package SMS.Net.Channel.RavenSMS`.